bernhard759/CSS_Cube_3d/README.md

 ### CSS and JS Cube 3D
 This is a 3D Cube made with CSS and animated with CSS and some JavaScript.
 The Box containing the cube has a resize observer attachted to it and changes the cubes `translateZ`.
 You can start an animation that rotates the cube in X and Y-direction.
 You can also enable Mousemove, which lets you move the cube by moving the computer mouse over the cube div.

-The second cube rotates when the page is scrolled.
-The basis for the second project is a codepen from Scott Kellum.